 As I started talking more with Thomas, I found out he “just didn’t have time” to write appraisals.
 Hearing that made me batty.
 Still, he told me all about his direct reports.
 What each employee was doing well, and what each had trouble managing.
 He talked for a long time and in great detail.
 I returned to my office and I wrote drafts for him.
 Neither one of us realized it, but we were starting a process that lasted over a decade.
 Every year, I would ask Thomas questions, and he would answer.
 In the end he would have a draft performance appraisal for each of his direct reports.
 Someone told me that I was “ghost writing” but I wasn’t really; I was just capturing and organizing his thoughts.

 As a result of our work together, Thomas’ senior leadership team has had performance appraisals for the past 11 years.
-They sit down and talk with their leader at least once a year about their goals, their accomplishments and their challenges.
+They discuss their goals, accomplishments, and challenges with Thomas at least once a year.
 The courageous conversations are happening.
 And, as you would guess, once Thomas started, it spread throughout the organization.
 The culture of the organization shifted.

 If the words, “performance management” are just words, it’s time to take action.